 2) Line 'b' is a tangent to the outer circle of the pyramid.
 It coincides for some distance with the right edge of the helmet line.

-3) Line 'c' comes from a pentagram inscribed in the pyramid's circumcircle.
+3) Line 'c' comes from a pentagram inside a pentagon circumscribing the pyramid's circumcircle.
 It runs parallel to 'a' on the other side of the same engraved line.
-The two lines work in tandem.

 4) Line 'd' runs along the northern side of the pyramid.

 5) Line 'f' is a tangent to the inner circle of the pyramid.
 Like 'a' and 'c', 'e' and 'f' also work in tandem to give us both edges of the same engraved line.

 6) Line 'g' belongs to the aforementioned pentagram.
 Intersection of 'g' with the pyramid's inner circle creates a point on line 'e' and gives us that line.

 Below: Line 'a' and two lines of the red pentagon form a golden triangle on the star.

 Also in this diagram, the line 'a' was mirrored across the vertical axis of the pyramid.
 The result revealed a strong symmetry of 'a' with engraved lines across the axis.